KxSystems/docs/docs/ml/automl/adv/params.md

 Parameters:
-  aggcols     Aggregation columns for FRESH funcs       Functions to be applied for feature extraction hld         Size of holdout set on which the final model is tested tts         Train-test split function to be applied sz          Size of test set for train-test split function seed        Random seed to be used xv          Cross validation function and associated no. of folds/percentage scf         Scoring functions for classification/regression tasks gs          Grid search function and associated no. of folds/percentage saveopt     Saving options outlining what is to be saved to disk from a run
+  aggcols     Aggregation columns for FRESH funcs       Functions to be applied for feature extraction gs          Grid search function and associated no. of folds/percentage hld         Size of holdout set on which the final model is tested saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks seed        Random seed to be used sigfeats    Feature significance procedure to be applied to the data sz          Size of test set for train-test split function tts         Train-test split function to be applied xv          Cross validation function and associated no. of folds/percentage
 ```

 For simplicity, each of these modifications will be handled seperately below with example implementations where possible.